Did you know?

 Appearance

-Mackerel is a fast-swimming fish with a streamlined body and a torpedo-shaped body.
+They are a fast-swimming fish with a streamlined and torpedo-shaped body.
 It also has a bluish-green back, silver sides, and a row of black spots down the center of its body.
 Moreover, it has a silvery-white lower body, a small head with large eyes, and a deeply forked tail fin.

 Mackerel have an elongated, streamlined body that is covered in small, silvery scales